johnshearing/ElectricalSafety/README.md

     -   Dissipating these voltage spikes protect the insulation around the wires in the transformer and motor windings.

--   What is the difference between a System/Earth Ground and an Equipment Ground?
+-   What is the difference between an Earth Ground and an Equipment Ground?

-    -   An Earth Ground is a wire going from the neutral terminal of a transformer to a rod which is driven into the ground.
+    -   An Earth Ground, or System Ground, is a wire going from the neutral terminal of a transformer to a rod which is driven into the ground.
-    -   An Earth Ground protects motor and transformer windings from Electromagnetic Pulses
+    -   An Earth Ground protects motor and transformer windings from electromagnetic pulses caused by nearby lightning
-    -   An Equipment ground is a wire going from the metal chassis of a machine to the neutral terminal of a transformer.
+    -   An Equipment Ground is a wire going from the metal chassis of a machine to the neutral terminal of a transformer.
     -   An Equipment Ground protects people from electric shock by causing the circuit breaker to trip when a hot wire touches the chassis of a machine.